coredataengineers/CDE-BOOTCAMP/12_apache_kafka/00-Kafka-Overview/README.md

 * Process streams either in real-time or batch

 Kafka can handle trillions of events per day across thousands of clients.

+**Conclusion**

+Kafka replaces rigid, slow, and fragile communication pipelines with a fast, scalable, and reliable event streaming platform.

 # Confluent Kafka Concepts Guide